russelltsherman/proj-debops/doc/DEBOPS.md

 After the installation is finished, scripts will be available in `/usr/local/bin/`, which should be in your shell's `$PATH`.

+## OSX Symlink

+on OSX debops playbooks are stored in `~/Library/Application Support/debops/` the space in the directory path can cause issues with ansible finding filters and other tools we can correct this by using a symlink

+`ls -s .debops ~/Library/Application\ Support/debops/`

 ## DebOps prerequisites

 To use DebOps playbooks, you need some additional tools on your Ansible Controller besides the official scripts.